You can add multiple locations to a POWR Map all at once by uploading a CSV file. Here's how...

 Click the "Upload" link

-Navigate on over to your map plugin with your properly formatted CSV file.
+Navigate on over to your map app with your properly formatted CSV file.
 Then click the upload link!
 The screenshot should provide some guidance on where to find this feature.

 Select the CSV File